Revisiting the Trade-off between Accuracy and Robustness via Weight Distribution of Filters: Related Work

 \subsection{Adversarial Attacks}

 Szegedy et al.\cite{szegedy2013intriguing} demonstrate that imperceptible adversarial perturbations on inputs can mislead the prediction of DNNs.
-After that, lots of adversarial attack methods are proposed, such as Fast Gradient Sign Method (FGSM)\cite{goodfellow2014explaining}, Projected Gradient Descent Attack (PGD) \cite{madry2017towards}, Carilini and Wagner Attack (C$\&$W) \cite{carlini2017towards}, and Jacobian-based Saliency Map Attack (JSMA) \cite{papernot2016limitations}.
-Generally speaking, adversarial attacks can be divided into white-box attacks \cite{goodfellow2014explaining,madry2017towards,carlini2017towards} and black-box attacks \cite{wei2022adversarial, liang2021parallel, wei2023efficient,wei2022simultaneously}.
+After that, lots of adversarial attack methods are proposed, such as Fast Gradient Sign Method (FGSM)\cite{goodfellow2014explaining}, Projected Gradient Descent Attack (PGD) \cite{madry2017towards}, Carlini and Wagner Attack (C$\&$W) \cite{carlini2017towards}, and Jacobian-based Saliency Map Attack (JSMA) \cite{papernot2016limitations}.
+Generally speaking, adversarial attacks can be divided into white-box attacks \cite{goodfellow2014explaining,madry2017towards,carlini2017towards} and black-box attacks \cite{wei2022adversarial, wei2023efficient,wei2022simultaneously,wei2022sparse,wei2021black,wei2023adversarial}.
 White-box attacks usually generate adversarial examples based on the gradients of the target models.
-While black-box attacks perform attacks via the transfer-based strategy or query-based strategy according to how much information of the target model can be obtained.
+While black-box attacks perform attacks via the transfer-based strategy or query-based strategy according to how much information of the target model can be obtained. {Recently, a self-adaptive adversarial attack method named AutoAttack (AA) \cite{croce2020reliable} is proposed, which consists of four attack methods, including Auto-PGD (APGD), Difference of Logits Ratio (DLR) attack, FAB-Attack \cite{croce2020minimally}, and the black-box Square Attack \cite{andriushchenko2020square}.
+AutoAttack has been a widely-used attack method.}

-In this paper, we propose a novel network architecture, and then test its robustness against the white-box and black-box attacks, respectively.
+In this paper, we propose a novel network architecture, and then test its robustness against the strong white-box and black-box attacks, respectively.